10 Ways To Raise Capital For Your Business Part 1

 4. Take Out A Personal Loan

 A personal loan is something you can leverage on especially if you are employed.
-Depending on your credit history and employment status, some banks and almost all credit card companies are willing to offer these types of loan without much hassle and without collateral.
+Depending on your credit history and employment status, some banks and almost all credit card companies are willing to offer these types of loans without much hassle and without collateral.
 Additionally, these salary loans are available in the Philippines through the Government Service Insurance System (GSIS) and Social Security System (SSS).

 Microfinance institutions can also provide non-collateral personal loans to those who can present to them a sound business plan.
-You can inquire from Philippine government agencies such as the Department of Trade and Industry (DTI), Small Business Corp (SBC) and the National Anti-Poverty Commission (NAPC) about these micro-financiers.
+You can inquire from Philippine government agencies such as the Department of Trade and Industry (DTI), Small Business Corp (SBC), and the National Anti-Poverty Commission (NAPC) about these micro-financiers.

 5. Apply For A Bank Loan